mavropalias/icon-of-com/content/blog/social-bits-at-the-psychology-of-new-media/index.md

 And now, the results!
 Due to the large amount of data, I had to find a creative way of presenting all the correlations that were detected.

-Wherever you see a green cross (+) it means that there is a positive correlation ( p < 0.05) between that item and it's header.
+Wherever you see a green cross (+) it means that there is a positive correlation ( p < 0.05) between that item and its header.
 A red dash (-) means that is a negative correlation.
 A double symbol (++ / --) means that the possibility of that results to have been produced due to pure chance, is less than 1% ( p < 0.01).

 ![](16.png)